voldemortX/DST-CBC/README.md

 ## News

+### 2022.5.5

+After a 17-months review (that is excluding prior rejections at ECCV 20, AAAI 21), DMT is finally **accepted** at Pattern Recognition.
+Cheers!
+The arxiv version will soon be updated, once we have the final publish format.

 ### 2021.6.7

 **Multi-GPU** training support (based on [Accelerate](https://github.com/huggingface/accelerate)) is added, and the whole project is upgraded to PyTorch 1.6.